benmvp/slides/2020/qconplus/mixins-hooks.md

   * It was popularized by Dan Abramov
   * Before he even started working at Facebook yet
 - So `withImages` is the HOC & it takes the `Component` as a parameter
-  * And it returns a new class component called `WithImages`
+  * And it returns a new class component called `Images`
   * It's a wrapper class
-- `WithImages` has all the same `state` & lifecycle methods as the mixins approach
+- `Images` has all the same `state` & lifecycle methods as the mixins approach
-  * Except they are methods on the wrapper `WithImages` class
+  * Except they are methods on the wrapper `Images` class
 - The big difference is that the HOC **renders** the component passed in
   * It passes along all the existing `props`
   * But then adds to the props the state properties